-CONDITION REQUIRED ACTION COMPLETION TIME A. FSS on UNDERGROUND vehicle or equipment that is in use is NOT OPERABLE.
+CONDITION REQUIRED ACTION COMPLETION TIME

+A. FSS on UNDERGROUND vehicle/equipment NOT OPERABLE.
 A.1 ATTEND the vehicle/equipment with the NOT OPERABLE FSS.
-IMMEDIATELY AND A.2 Place vehicle/equipment in a SAFE CONFIGURATION.
-IMMEDIATELY AND A.3 Replace noncompliant vehicle/equipment with vehicle/equipment with an OPERABLE FSS.
-4 Hours В. Required Actions and Completion Times of Condition A are not met.
-B.1 SUSPEND WASTE HANDLING ACTIVITIES not associated with the affected vehicle.
-IMMEDIATELY AND B.2 Restore compliance with the LCO.
 IMMEDIATELY

+AND

+A.2 Place vehicle/equipment in a SAFE CONFIGURATION.
+IMMEDIATELY

+AND

+A.3.1 Replace noncompliant vehicle/equipment with vehicle/equipment with an OPERABLE FSS.
+4 Hours

+OR

+A.3.2 SUSPEND WASTE HANDLING ACTIVITIES not associated with the affected vehicle.
+4 Hours

+AND

+A.4 Restore compliance with the LCO.
+30 Days